Kaante: Plot

-In Los Angeles, six men of Indian origin, with a criminal record, are detained by the police and interrogated about stealing a truck full of laptops and its whereabouts.
+In Los Angeles, six men of Indian origin with a criminal record are detained by the police and interrogated about stealing a truck full of laptops and its whereabouts.
 Their deep antipathy towards the police for arresting them without any evidence, just because the witnesses had seen an Indian at the crime scene, grows into a daring plot.
-Sparked off by Jay "Ajju" Trehan (Sanjay Dutt) and seconded by Yashvardhan "Major" Rampal (Amitabh Bachchan), they all hatch a plan to rob the bank (American Services Bank) in which lies the funding for the Los Angeles Police Department.
-In return, Ajju reveals that he stole the truck and splits the steal with everyone else.
+Sparked off by Jay "Ajju" Trehan and seconded by Yashvardhan "Major" Rampal, they all hatch a plan to rob the American Services Bank, in which lies the funding for the Los Angeles Police Department.

-Marc Issak (Suniel Shetty) is a bouncer who hates that his girlfriend has to work as a club-dancer and wants to rescue her from the club owner Cyrus (Gulshan Grover), by paying him the required money.
-He also has an ongoing spat with Ajju about his girlfriend.
-Major has a sick wife who he has to look after by supplying her with medicines and injections.
-Andy (Kumar Gaurav) is a software engineer having divorce and custody troubles, as his wife won't let him meet their child.
-He is also jobless and has financial troubles.
-Bali (Mahesh Manjrekar) and Mak (Lucky Ali) are two drug-peddlers who live off the street selling and buying illicit drugs under a drug lord.
-They meet when Bali is being chased by some drug dealers and meets Mak in an alley where he is adjusting something in his car.
-He agrees to save him only if he splits his loot.
-They agree to work thereafter.
+Marc Issak is a bouncer with a girlfriend working as a club dancer.
+Major has no stable job and lives with his sick wife.
+Andy is a software engineer having divorce and child custody problems, and is also jobless.
+Bali is a drug peddler who lives off the street; he has a mentally disabled sister in the asylum.
+Bali meets Mak one day, being chased by some drug dealers in an alley, who agrees to save him only if he splits his loot.
+They begin to work thereafter.

-After the six guys get released from jail, they meet up again to discuss the bank robbery.
-Andy believes the loot from the truck Ajju stole earlier would be enough to gain custody of his son, but when his lawyer tells him that the money is insufficient, he again goes back to the gang.
-On a hotel roof top, they start planning the robbery in which they familiarize themselves with the bank and get cars, weapons and gadgets to do this.
-Soon they establish their hideout in a warehouse where Major reveals that the bank will be looted the next day instead of the day after as previously planned, to thwart anyone's hidden agendas.
+After the six are released from jail a day later, they meet up again to discuss the bank robbery.
+It is revealed Ajju had stolen the truck and sold it, and he gives everyone a share for the trouble they went through.
+Andy walks away with his, but when his lawyer tells him that the money is insufficient, he returns to the gang.
+On a hotel rooftop, they start planning the robbery, in which they familiarize themselves with the bank and get cars, weapons, and gadgets to do this.
+Soon they establish their hideout in a warehouse, where Major reveals that the bank will be looted the next day instead of the day after as previously planned, to thwart anyone's hidden agendas.